andykao1213/andykao1213/README.md

 ## Hi there 👋
-I am Andrew, proficient in Web technologies and interested in all stuff about software engineer!
+I am Andrew.
+I am proficient in Web technologies and interested in all stuff about software engineering!
 Here's [my blog](https://ctblog.netlify.app/) where I share my thoughts through words and codes!

 ## Repo Overview